Alia Khan

 About

-I apply environmental chemistry in the cryosphere – the frozen water domain – to document global change of glacier and snow melt in mountainous and polar regions.
-My research explores the impact of aerosol deposition to the surface of snow and ice, and the resulting impacts on spectral albedo, melt and water quality.
-I completed my PhD in August 2016 in Civil and Environmental Engineering at the University of Colorado – Boulder, while working at the Institute of Arctic and Alpine Research, an interdisciplinary research institute focused on documenting environmental change in the polar regions.
-I then worked as a Postdoc at the National Snow and Ice Data Center in Boulder, CO with a primary focus on water and snow chemistry in High Mountain Asia as part of a USAID funded project.
-I have studied snow packs, lakes and reservoirs in Colorado, and glaciers, snow packs, and lakes in the Arctic, Antarctic, and the Himalayan, Andes and Rocky Mountains.
-My students and I are also delving into local and regional studies within the Pacific Northwest, with an emphasis on Mt.
-Baker and the downstream Nooksack River watershed.
+Dr. Khan has been working in polar and high mountain regions for over a decade to quantify the impacts of black carbon and other light absorbing particles on the surface albedo of the cryosphere.
+She combines optical remote sensing (by UAV and satellite) with ground-based biogeochemical analysis to document snow and ice melt in mountainous and polar regions.
+She completed her PhD in August 2016 in Civil and Environmental Engineering at the University of Colorado – Boulder, while working at the Institute of Arctic and Alpine Research, an interdisciplinary research institute focused on documenting environmental change in the polar regions.
+She then worked as a Postdoc at the National Snow and Ice Data Center in Boulder, CO with a primary focus on water and snow chemistry in High Mountain Asia as part of a USAID funded project.
+Dr. Khan moved to Bellingham, Washington in Spring 2019 where she now leads the Western Washington Cryospheric Sciences Remote Sensing and Aquatic Biogeochemistry Lab.
+She is often looking for prospective masters students to join her group.
+Students have the opportunity to conduct on her active NSF and NASA-funded research grants.

 Related Resources